ahcarpenter/excavare/README.md

 Excavare
 ====================
 As an aside, coding for this, initially toy project, began during a course I took during my senior year at Transylvania University.
-I am open to letting someone pick-up this project from where my partner and I left off, albeit sans compensation.

 Features